Cycling the Costa del Sol from Sabinillas

 | Sabinillas–La Duquesa | 8 km return | Flat | Easy | Paved promenade | All abilities, families |

-| Sabinillas–Estepona | 40 km return | 150 m | Moderate | Paved coastal road + paths | Recreational riders |
+| Sabinillas–Estepona | ~25-30 km return | 150 m | Easy-Moderate | Paved coastal road + paths | Recreational riders |

-| Manilva–Sierra Bermeja Climb | 32 km one-way | 1,449 m | Hard | Mountain roads | Experienced cyclists |
+| Manilva–Sierra Bermeja climb | ~32 km one-way (~65 km return) | ~1,450 m | Hard | Mountain roads | Experienced cyclists |

 | White Villages Loop | 40–50 km | 400–600 m | Moderate–Hard | Mountain tarmac | Fit cyclists seeking scenery |

-Bike Rental Near Sabinillas
+Bike hire near Sabinillas

-Save money: Rather than hiring a car for a day, many guests rent a bike (€12 with us) and a second day of exploration often saves €50+ in car rental plus fuel costs, even if you only cycle 10–15 km.
+Save money: Rather than hiring a car for a day, many guests hire a bike instead — a couple of days on two wheels often saves €50 or more in car hire plus fuel, even if you only ride 10–15 km.

 Best Months for Cycling